If you sort the table by any of the columns, and want to see it as it first appeared, you can restore its original appearance.

-Most Ontario homes now have a Smart Meter and pay these rates:
+Most Ontario homes now have a Smart Meter and pay Time of Use (TOU) rates:

 These prices are set for 6 month periods, May 1st and November 1st, but if the utility has to pay more or less for electricity, the difference will be built into the next price change through the RPP Variance Settlement.
 The RPP includes the Global Adjustment.

 Make sure you read the contracts, in particular the Price clause.
 There are two types of offers: